 Our accommodation is based upon a residential model in small house groups.
 This enables young people to learn critical life skills and develop social relationships.
 Home life provides the opportunity for creativity, and young people are encouraged to personalise their own space and take part in house based activities.
 Every person has their own bedroom, the majority of which have en-suite bathrooms.

 During evenings, weekends and school holidays, a wide range of extra-curricular activities are on offer.
 These include clubs and visits to ensure that young people are fully engaged with appropriately stimulating experiences during their waking hours.
 We have a full-time activity programme co-ordinator to devise, arrange, deliver and monitor the provision of activities both at school and in the local community.

 Keeping in contact

-Young people are supported and encouraged to keep in contact with their family and friends in the way that works best for them.
+Young people are supported and encouraged to keep in touch with their family and friends in the way that works best for them.